jbx-protocol/juice-docs-v1/protocol/api/contracts/jbpaymentterminalstore/read/currentReclaimableoverflowof.md

     * [`currentOf`](../../../jbfundingcyclestore/read/currentof.md)

 2. Get the amount of overflow to make the calculation with.
-Use the overflow of the provided terminal if a local balance should be used, otherwise use the total overflow of all of the project's terminals.
+Use the total overflow of all of the project's terminals if total overflow should be used, otherwise use the overflow of the provided terminal.

     ```solidity
     // Get the amount of current overflow.
-    // Use the local overflow if the funding cycle specifies that it should be used.
-Otherwise use the project's total overflow across all of its terminals.
+    // Use the project's total overflow across all of its terminals if the flag species specifies so.
+Otherwise, use the overflow local to the specified terminal.
-    uint256 _currentOverflow = _useLocalBalance
+    uint256 _currentOverflow = _useTotalOverflow
+      ? _currentTotalOverflowOf(_projectId, _terminal.decimals(), _terminal.currency())
-      ? _overflowDuring(
+      : _overflowDuring(
         IJBPaymentTerminal(msg.sender),
         _projectId,
         _fundingCycle,
         _terminal.currency()
-      )
-      : _currentTotalOverflowOf(_projectId, _terminal.decimals(), _terminal.currency());
+      );
     ```

     _Internal references:_